Unity-Technologies/Robotics-Object-Pose-Estimation/Documentation/quick_demo_full.md

 <img src="Images/4_docker_daemon.png" height=400/>
 </p>

-2. In the terminal, ensure the current location is at the root of the `Object-Pose-Estimation` directory.
+2. In the terminal, ensure the current location is at the root of the `Robotics-Object-Pose-Estimation` directory.
 Build the provided ROS Docker image as follows:

 ```bash
 docker build -t unity-robotics:pose-estimation -f docker/Dockerfile .